 Meet the expertly trained Albany plastic surgeons at The Plastic Surgery Group, serving the Schenectady, Saratoga Springs, Utica, and Albany area of New York.Learn More Request Your Consultation

-Usually a general anesthesia is used for liposuction, but in some cases, depending on the extent of the liposuction procedure, a local anesthesia may be used.
+Usually general anesthesia is used for liposuction, but in some cases, depending on the extent of the liposuction procedure, local anesthetic may be used.
 Other times, some plastic surgeons use an epidural.
 Your plastic surgeon will determine what type of anesthesia is best for you during consultation.